New media big focus at Moscow's Fourth Biennale

 Around a third of the artists at the Biennale are Russian.

-Moscow has around 15 modern art galleries compared to New York's plus 200 and London's 150, Backstein said, saying state funding is focused on "archaic budgeting."
+Moscow has around 15 modern art galleries compared to New York's plus 200 and London's 150, Backstein said, saying state funding is focussed on "archaic budgeting."

 The founder of the prestigious Kandinsky prize, whose jury is currently considering 40 Russian artists, said earlier this month that Russian contemporary artists lag behind their European peers in the use of innovative materials.